NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 3. Your Privacy (GDPR)
 We follow German privacy law (GDPR).
 We do NOT collect your data.
-If you're a commercial buyer (someone who paid for a license to use it for money), we only store your Discord username and ID.
-Nothing else.
-We never touch your Roblox data, we cant even access it.

 4. Our Brand
 The name "NewPythonX" and our logo belong to NPX Studios.